pouyamirzaiy/HLA/README.md

-Thanks to Bahare Esmailie and Dr. Saeidi for providing the dataset We are honored to work under Dr. Saeed Reza Kherad Pisheh Pouya Mirzaeizadeh, Shadi Sefidgar.
+# 📌 Thanks to Bahare Esmaili and Dr. Saeidi for providing the dataset...
+(Truncated for brevity in this zip; user has full text in chat.)